wp-plugins/fancyflickr/readme.txt

 === FancyFlickr ===
 Contributors: betzster
 Tags: photos, flickr
-Requires at least: 2.8
+Requires at least: 3.4
-Tested up to: 2.9.1
+Tested up to: 3.4.1
-Stable tag: trunk
+Stable tag: 1.0

 Adds a nice looking gallery from flickr styled with a little CSS3 and jQuery, which degrades nicely in older browsers.